dlguswo333/old.dlguswo333.github.io/_posts/2021-12-18-k-means-clustering.md

 ## 1) Select Initial Centroids Randomly.
 Since we have no information on the data, we randomly select *k* vectors and call them centroids.
-We are skipping better implementations on how to do this, but it will be much more effective to select vectors that can represent each cluster.
-How don't you try to select vectors which are as much far from each other as you can within negligible time?
+We are skipping how to select them better, but it will be much more effective to select vectors that can well-represent each cluster.
+Why don't you try to select vectors as much far from each other as you can within reasonable time?

 ## 2) Map each Vector to the Nearest Centroid.
 For each vector, find the nearest centroid and group them together (cluster).
-It may not look okay with random initial centroids, but it is okay.
+It may not look fine with random initial centroids, but it is okay.
-We will get better centroids.
+We will find better centroids fron now on.

 ## 3) Calculate the next Centroids by Averaging the Vectors within a Cluster.
 For each cluster you acquired, get the average of vectors that reside in